CloudCommandos/shares/Ansible Workshop/handout.md

     nano main-script.yaml
     ```

-    Copy task script for exercise 4 into `main-script.yaml`
+    Add the following into `main-script.yaml`

     ```yaml
     - name: Exercise 4 - Target Control, Target only one managed node